drvinceknight/pfm/book/tools-for-mathematics/03-calculus/solutions/main.md

 cubic.subs({x: 0})
 ```

 This gives $c_2=10$.
-We substitute that back in to our expression for the cubic:
+We substitute that back into our expression for the cubic:

 ```{code-cell} ipython3
 cubic = cubic.subs({c2: 10})